oTree-org/otree-core/docs/app/models.rst

     | 5        | 60             | TRUE           |
     +----------+----------------+----------------+

-In order to end up with a table like this this, you need to define a Django model, which is a Python class that defines a database table.
+In order to end up with this table schema, you need to define a Django model, which is a Python class that defines a database table.
 You define what fields (columns) are in the table, what their data types are, and so on.